MartinCote5/Rocket-Elevators-Foundation/README.md

 ## Useful command

-`rails mysql:faker` Is to fill the mysql database with fake data.
+- `rails mysql:faker` Is to fill the mysql database with fake data.
 Warning: it can take a while before it's finished.
-`rails psql:create` Is to create the postgresql database.
+- `rails psql:create` Is to create the postgresql database.
 The command requires that the postgres database is present on the postgresql server and is required to send data to the warehouse.
-`rails psql:send` Is the task that is used to fill the data warehouse with the informations inside the mysql server.
+- `rails psql:send` Is the task that is used to fill the data warehouse with the informations inside the mysql server.

 ## How to use Twilio:

-to test Twilio enter the following command in the terminal :
+To test Twilio enter the following command in the terminal :

 - `rails c`